harry1321/Grocery-Sales-Analysis/README.md

     - Create a production environment and make sure to create a service token which you will need in the airflow UI connection setting.
     - You can create jobs that will be triggered by airflow and remember to copy all the jobs ID to `variables.json`
 3. Building airflow service:
-    - Once the resources are build, you need to access into the VM and run the shell script called `run_airflow.sh`
+    - Once the resources are build, you need to access into the VM and run the shell script called `run_airflow.sh` in order to install docker.
+    - After docker is installed, go to `./Retail-Promo-Analysis` and run the command below.
+        - `docker compose up airflow-init`
+        - `docker compose up -d`
     - When all containers are up and healthy, you now can visit the airflow UI from http://**your VM external IP**:8080.
     - Go to the variables setting in airflow UI, and upload the `variables.json` under airflow directory.
     - Go to the connection setting in airflow UI, and in here you need to add a connection to your DBT cloud.
 For more instructions go to [Guides to Airflow and dbt Cloud](https://docs.getdbt.com/guides/airflow-and-dbt-cloud?step=1)